OneAndOnlyFinbar/DBMDataAPI/README.md

 #### Base Info ####

 The API is built using express.js.
-When running `index.js` the API will start and listen at port: `7000`.
+When running `index.js` the API will start and listen at port: `7000` by default.
+This can be changed and configured, see [here](http://github.com) for more info.

 #### Networking ####